Respect & Protect the environment

-Tundra’s goal is to reduce the environmental impact of their operations, using techniques such as monitoring of air quality and water wells.
-With the development of new technologies, Tundra’s facilities are constantly updated.
-Old facilities have been decommissioned and new larger facilities have been constructed to minimize waste gas production, enhance spill prevention methods and reduce energy consumption.
-We also promote recycling efforts at all of their facilities and continue to make energy efficient updates to our facilities.
+Tundra's goal is to reduce the environmental impact of our operations, using techniques such as monitoring of air quality and water wells.
+With the development of new technologies, our facilities are constantly updated.
+Old facilities have been decommissioned and/or reclaimed.
+New larger facilities have been constructed to minimize waste gas production, enhance spill prevention methods, and reduce energy consumption.
+We also promote recycling efforts at all of our facilities and continue to make energy-efficient upgrades.

 Ducks Unlimited Canada

 In 2009, Tundra Oil & Gas partnered with Ducks Unlimited Canada (DUC) to support conservation projects through the Richardson Foundation.
 Seven years later, our partnership is still going strong.
 Together, we are working toward keeping wetlands alive.

 Tundra and DUC work together to put in place restoration and rehabilitation policies to correct the land after use.
 We also develop ways to efficiently use the land by practicing horizontal drilling, which enables rigs to avoid sensitive areas such as wetlands.

 In the summer of 2012, Tundra unveiled the new Sustainable Land Use Centre near Deloraine, MB.
 The centre has various information stations spread out across the area for visitors to learn about the positive steps we take to improve our land use practices.